-Joe Jamerson, Director of Recruitment Retiring after 41 years in the life and health insurance industry, Joe Jamerson was Vice President of National Accounts, Strategic Alliances and Field Personnel Development for Allstate Benefits, where he taught leadership and management skills to field sales managers.
-Previously he was Managing Director USA, Aon Worksite Solutions/Aon Consulting Group.
-He is a passionate musician and was Principal Trumpet of the Gainesville Orchestra and Brass Quintet for 34 seasons.
+Joe Jamerson, Director of Recruitment Retiring after 41 years in the life and health insurance industry, Joe Jamerson was Vice President of National Accounts, Strategic Alliances and Field Personnel Development for Allstate Benefits.
+A passionate musician, Joe was Principal Trumpet of the Gainesville Orchestra and Brass Quintet for 39 seasons.
 He is the founding member of the Gainesville Brass Quintet.
-After completing the Master of Worship Studies from IWS, he has taught worship theology courses in Kiev, Ukraine and Havana, Cuba, and is involved with church planting in Cuba while teaching pastoral leadership to house church pastors.
-Joe has authored two books, Finishing First and Plain Ol Jack, and serves the Assemblies of God Florida district by serving as interim pastor in highly troubled churches who are experiencing leadership transition.
-Joe is currently a doctoral student at IWS.
+Upon completing the Master of Worship Studies at IWS, Joe has taught worship theology courses in Kiev, Ukraine and Havana, Cuba, and is actively involved in church planting in Cuba.
+He has authored two books, Finishing First and Plain Ol Jack, and serves the Assemblies of God Florida District by serving as interim pastor in troubled churches that are undergoing leadership transition.